taliaroth/HCI584_RainOrShine/README.md

 The application is pulling from Open-Meteo’s API to gather past weather data.
 The user can search for their desired city and view the predicted weather for that place.
 This application will allow users to view weather predictions hourly or daily.
 The user will be able to see predictions for temperature and precipitation.

+* Download the newest version of [Python 3](https://www.python.org/downloads/ "Python 3").
+* Next, make sure you have Pip installed using this [guide ](https://pip.pypa.io/en/stable/installation/ "guide ").
+* In your terminal, use the requirements.txt file by entering the command - pip install -r requirements.txt